Shop Pay, Apple Pay, PayPal: Why GA4 Misses Revenue

 - Keep reading

-Shop Pay processes 41% of Shopify's payment volume.
-We crawled 27 top DTC Shopify brands in April 2026 and found 78% of them routing checkout through shop.app, pay.shopify.com, or checkout.shopify.com.
-These are domains where the merchant's own analytics cannot execute.
+Your Shopify admin and GA4 never agree on revenue.
+Every store owner has seen the gap, and most assume it's GA4 being GA4.
+It isn't.
+The orders go missing at the checkout domain, not in the report.
+Shop Pay processes 41% of Shopify's payment volume, and its checkout runs on a domain your analytics can't reach.
+We crawled 27 top DTC Shopify brands in April 2026 and 78% of them route checkout through shop.app, pay.shopify.com, or checkout.shopify.com.
+That's most of the best-known stores on the platform, sending buyers somewhere the merchant's own tag never loads.
 Only one store in the sample had a third-party server-side tracking pipe installed.
 The rest are in the gap.
-This is why your Shopify admin and GA4 never match, and the fix every vendor sells you does not actually close it.
+And the pipe every vendor sells you to close it does not close it.

 - Shop Pay represented 41% of Shopify's Q4 2024 gross payment volume.
 Its express path does not reliably fire GA4's purchase event, a behavior Shopify staff confirmed as expected in the developer forums.